openstack/openstack-manuals/doc/common/glossary.rst

       An Image service container format that indicates that no container exists for the VM image.

-   Bare Metal service
+   Bare Metal service (ironic)

-      OpenStack project that provisions bare metal, as opposed to virtual machines.
-The code name for the project is ironic.
+      The OpenStack service that provides a service and associated libraries capable of managing and provisioning physical machines in a security-aware and fault-tolerant manner.

    base image